adafruit/makecode-newsletter/Copy-Newsletter-to-Blog.md

 6. Paste the HTML into an editor with search/replace

-7. Search for /assets/09092019 (or whatever date it is) and replace with cdn-blog.adafruit.com
+7. Search for /assets/09092019 (or whatever date it is) and replace with https://cdn-blog.adafruit.com/uploads/2019/09 with the proper year and month.

 8. Copy all the text